andfanilo/ddsp-streamlit-ui/README.md

 - You also need some `.wav` file to upload.
 There is no means to record your voice yet within Streamlit so do it beforehand, or download some free voice sample.

 ## Install

+I use conda but feel free to use your own virtual env to install requirements.txt :

 ```bash
 conda create -n ddsp-streamlit-ui python=3.7